realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Provide GPS speed for wireless props

-Some [BTTF-Network](#bttf-network-bttfn) clients query the TCD for GPS speed, such as CircuitSetup's Flux Capacitor and SID.
-Check this option if such clients are connected, so that they get frequent GPS speed updates.
+Many [BTTF-Network](#bttf-network-bttfn) clients can query the TCD for speed.
+"Speed" can come from various sources: GPS, [rotary encoder](#rotary-encoder), Remote Control.

+This option selects whether actual GPS speed is to be transmitted to BTTFN clients.
+If this option is checked, speed from GPS (if available) takes precedence over speed from a rotary encoder.

+If your TCD/speedo are stationary, such as in a home setup, leave this unchecked.

 ##### &#9654; Play time travel sounds